 Pic12 The East – West orientated main avenue through the garden which was formerly the main road to Letterfrack

-As I mentioned in one a previous b I have tried to grow Melons in our cold frames once again.
+As I mentioned in one my previous garden blogs, I have tried to grow Melons in our cold frames once again.
 Hand pollinating the female flowers with the aid of the male flowers was necessary to get any results, a task you need a bit of patience for!
 Hidden under leaves we found this little guy below!

 Our first and only melon!
 My gardeners thought he needs extra care since he looked a bit fragile!
 He is only in his infant stage and needs to grow a lot more!